-When the A/C system is running, park at least 4 feet (1,5 m) from other vehicles or buildings to allow sufficient air flow through the condenser core.
+When the A/C system is running, park at least 4 feet (1,5 m) from other vehicles or buildings to allow sufficient air flow through the condenser core or buttons.
+If the vehicle is equipped with a central HVAC system, the driver's HVAC unit turns on automatically at starting of the engine and uses the settings that were kept in memory before turning off of the system.

-Separate driver's and passenger (cabin) heating. ventilation and air conditioning controls are located on this module.
+Separate driver's and passenger (cabin) heating, ventilation and air conditioning controls are located on this module.
 To operate, the vehicle's engine must be running.